danishprakash/danishpraka.sh/pages/posts/year-in-review-2022.md

 I have some ambitious health goals for 2023, such as reaching a certain bodyfat percentage and weight.
 Looking forward to them, will check back in '24.

-## travel
+## Travel
 <img src="./../../static/img/posts/year-in-review-2022/goa.png"/>

 I was able to overshoot my travel plans after so long.
-Early on, I went on a workcation to [Goa](/2022/06/03/south-goa) and then to Nepal and ended the year with a trip to [Vietnam](/2022/12/28/vietnam).
+Early on, I went on a workcation to [Goa](/posts/south-goa) and then to Nepal and ended the year with a trip to [Vietnam](/posts/vietnam).
 Travel, to me, is explorative and not just a means to turn the dials off.
 It is another excuse for me to keep learning about different cultures which I find satisfying and satiating.
 I'm grateful to be in a place where I can make travel plans and execute them.

 <img src="./../../static/img/posts/year-in-review-2022/nepal.png"/>
 <img src="./../../static/img/posts/year-in-review-2022/vietnam.png"/>

-## other
+## Other

 Learning Japanese was put on the backpedal(すみません), in that I didn't learn a lot of new stuff, just kept on revising the stuff I had learnt already.
 Safe to say, I didn't appear for the JLTP exam in 2022.
 I'm going to attempt this ambitious goal once again in 2023 with more vigour and see where we end up.